Flames v Panthers

 The Nottingham Panthers

-Kevin Carr got the start in goal for the Panthers opposite Travis Fullerton for the Flames.
+Kevin Carr got the start in goal for the Panthers, who were without Adam Deutsch (lower body), opposite Travis Fullerton for the Flames.